 Choose various materials to stuff around your ice cubes.
 You might want to use all-natural materials, or things you can find around the house.
 Decide on a set amount of time that you will wait between checking on your ice cubes.
 Place your experiment in one location and do not move it during the experiment.
 Which materials keep the ice cubes cold the longest?

-If you want to do an experiment like this outdoors during the winter, you can try to insulate something warm instead.
+If you want to do an easy science experiment like this outdoors during the winter, you can try to insulate something warm instead.
 You will need some plastic containers or cups, a thermometer, warm water and materials for insulation.
 Fill your cups or containers with the warm water.
 Choose your insulative materials and wrap or cover the cups or containers with them.

 Take the temperature of the water with the thermometer before you begin your experiment.
 Choose the amount of time between your observations.
 During each observation, take the temperature of the water.
 Which insulator works the best?